Community Picks are posts that are sourced by the community.

 How to submit a link

-On the menu on the left you will see a section "Contribute" containing a button "Submit article".
+On the menu on the left you will see a section "Contribute" containing a button "Submit link".

-Clicking on that button will open the "Submit article" modal.
+Clicking on that button will open the "Submit link" modal.

-Here you can paste in the article URL and then press submit.
+Here you can paste in the post URL and then press submit.

 You will then see either a success, already exists or error message.

-If the article already exists in the daily.dev feed you will see a message explaining the article already exists and a link to that article.
+If the post already exists in the daily.dev feed you will see a message explaining the post already exists and a link to that post.

-If the article you submitted has a valid URL and doesn't already exist you will get a confirmation that you will be notified by email about the request status.
+If the post you submitted has a valid URL and doesn't already exist you will get a confirmation that you will be notified by an in-app notification and an email about the request status.

 There are multiple reasons why a submission to Community Picks could fail.